 Regular readers of Sound on Sound will also be familiar with Mike’s Pro Tools column and Mike is also known as "Mr RX It" providing training and tips & tricks on iZotope's RX software and is becoming "Mr Loudness" with his popular loudness training resources.

-James Ivey is Deputy Editor of Pro Tools Expert and an Audio Professional..... so his car insurance tells him.
+James Ivey is Technical Editor of Pro Tools Expert and an Audio Professional..... so his car insurance tells him.

 If it makes a noise and you can record it then he is interested.
 James loves working with both new and experienced artists to produce, record and mix their work to the best it can be.